mhkeller/layercake-template/README.md

 Layer Cake Example
 ===

 This is a starter example for using [Layer Cake](https://layercake.graphics).
 It sets you up with the line and area chart as seen [in the examples](https://layercake.graphics/Line).
-It also comes with all the other components from the [guide](https://layercake.graphics) so you can mix and match
+It also comes with all the other components from the [guide](https://layercake.graphics) so you can mix and match.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):